 Hello, friends.
 Welcome to another glorious Friday edition of The Action Cookbook Newsletter.
 I’m glad you’re here.

 It’s been just over a year since I shifted the focus of this newsletter—originally an offshoot of a now-defunct sports podcast—to what it’s become today.
 In that time, it’s grown far beyond my original expectations.
-As of this writing, nearly 2,900 people are on the mailing list for this publication, and 475 people have signed up as full, paying members.
-It’s a thrill for me to write for such a large and still-steadily-growing audience, but it’s become more than that.
+It’s a thrill for me to write for a large and still-steadily-growing audience, but it’s become more than that.

 Things have evolved lately in a way that I wasn’t fully prepared for but find myself utterly delighted by.
 There’s, dare I say, a genuine community forming here, and it’s larger than just me and my contributions.
 People are engaging in the comments much more—you’re sharing ideas, recipes, experiences and thoughts all your own.
 I receive emails nearly every day from readers, and I can’t express how much I appreciate that.
 If engaging with this newsletter and with each other brightens your day in any small way, that makes this whole thing a rousing success to me.

 I still struggle at times to explain what exactly the through-line of this whole thing is, but perhaps it’s just about finding ways to get through together.
 Of course, what we do on Fridays is clear: Fridays are when we share a rundown of seven good things to launch you into the weekend on a strong note.
 Today, in my absolutely unbiased and utterly humble opinion, I’ve got a killer slate of stuff.